keneogu/Restaurant-page/README.md

 Text editor
 Get a browser like chrome or firefox in their recent versions Node.js
-Mode Package Manager
+Node Package Manager

 ### Setup

-- Clone the repository in the folder of your choice:<br>
 - Install required dependencies `npm install`
+- Run `npm start` to start the local webserver

 ### Usage

+- Clone this Repository using the command `git@github.com:keneogu/Restaurant-page.git`
-- open the `index.html` in dist folder
+- Navigate to the directory `feature` in your File Editor
+- Run dist/index.html on your browser of preference.
+Recommended: Chrome/Firefox
+- If you wish to play around the codes, navigate to this Repository in the Text Editor

 ### Deployment